amulyakashyap09/adbkit-apkreader/README.md

-# adbkit-apkreader
+# manifest-extractor

-**adbkit-apkreader** provides a [Node.js](http://nodejs.org/) API for extracting information from Android APK files.
+**manifest-extractor** provides a [Node.js](http://nodejs.org/) API for extracting information from Android APK files.
 For example, it allows you to read the `AndroidManifest.xml` of an existing APK file.

 ## Requirements